SEEKCommons/seekcommons-org-website/network-members.md

 ### Vincenzo Tozzi

 **Vincenzo Tozzi** comes from Sicily, where he still has his "first" family and collaborates with the BOCS cultural space.
 He is from Campania, the land of witches, where he dreams of an organic farm T3RRA.
 He became Brazilian 20 years ago, dreaming and fighting with the Mocambos Network.
 He is a network artisan at the Casa de Cultura Tainã and a offspring of the Mercado Sul, where he matured as an _angoleiro_ (a practitioner of Capoeira in the Angola variant style).
 He is a computer scientist, graduated from the Università degli Studi di Firenze, where he participated in the social and student movement Studenti di Sinistra, the Comitato Kurdistan, and the PoliOpposti newspaper.
 In 2005, he worked in the Federal Government, first at GESAC and then at the Presidency of the Republic.
 Since 2007, he has coordinated the Digital Research and Development Group of the Mocambos Network.
 He is one of the creators of the Free Software Baobáxia.
 He works with people in Popular Culture and Agroecology and currently lives in Guapimirim, Rio de Janeiro with his partner and two wonderful daughters.

+### Emilio Velis

+**Emilio Velis** is the Executive Director of the Appropedia Foundation, an organization that promotes access to knowledge on sustainability and poverty reduction, applying his experience in community development, open hardware and open licensing.
+Emilio advocates for the responsible use of new technologies to solve global issues that range from community violence to climate change and contributes to various organizations and networks in these subjects.
+He has mentored, done research and taught at the undergraduate and masters level regarding these subjects.
+His research includes topics related to community empowerment, collaborative methodologies for open-source documentation, and the importance of open knowledge for science and social impact.

+### Jeff Ward

+**Jeff Ward** is the founder and Chief Executive Officer of Animikii, an Indigenous technology company committed to values that foster mutual understanding and equity.
+The company is responsible for developing Niiwin, an Indigenous Sovereignty platform that facilitates the creation of learning communities and complex, data-driven storytelling applications.
+Niiwin also serves as the foundation for many custom and culturally safer software solutions, developed in collaboration with partners and users.
+Jeff founded Animikii in 2003 and has orchestrated and managed its growth ever since.
+Everything Jeff does in business is geared towards uplifting his family, communities, and Indigenous Peoples.
+He is Ojibwe and Métis, originally from Manitoba, and now lives and works in Victoria, BC, on Lekwungen territory.
+Jeff is a web designer, software developer, author, and speaker.
+He also serves as a board member for Aboriginal Peoples Television Network (APTN).